chandraS/LKE-node-healer/README.md

 On each event, the script checks `node.spec.unschedulable`.
 If it is `true`, the node has been cordoned by something other than this script (this script never cordons nodes itself).

-Common causes:

-- Route controller failure due to a reserved IP in the pod CIDR (`FailedToCreateRoute`)
-- Manual `kubectl cordon` by an operator
-- An admission webhook or external controller

 ### 3. Annotate the node